How to run a gridnode

 Install another node

-If you would like to install another node on the same server and have the extra resources.
-Simply repeat the steps above and run the installer script again.
+If you wish to install an additional node on the same server and have the necessary resources, follow the steps above and execute the installer script again.
 Happy noding!

 Built in script commands